barcek/deye/README.md

 Pass permissions to `deno run` more easily.

-The `deye` command takes as its first argument a string representing the permissions required.
+The `deye` command takes as its first argument a string representing the permissions or other options required.
 The remaining arguments are the additional arguments usually passed directly to `deno run`.

 ## Examples